McShelby/hugo-theme-relearn/exampleSite/content/basics/topbar/_index.en.md

 ### Button

-Contains the basic button functionality and is used as a base implementation for all other buttons (`layouts/partials/topbar/func/button.html`).
-Call this from your own button templates if you want to implement a button with _no overlay_ area.
+Contains the basic button functionality and is used as a base implementation for all other buttons ([`layouts/partials/topbar/func/button.html`](https://github.com/McShelby/hugo-theme-relearn/blob/main/layouts/partials/topbar/func/button.html)).

+Call this from your own button templates if you want to implement a button without an overlay like the _print_ button ([`layouts/partials/topbar/button/print.html`](https://github.com/McShelby/hugo-theme-relearn/blob/main/layouts/partials/topbar/button/print.html)) or an with an overlay containing arbitrary content like the _toc_ button ([`layouts/partials/topbar/button/toc.html`](https://github.com/McShelby/hugo-theme-relearn/blob/main/layouts/partials/topbar/button/toc.html)).

+For displaying an area in the button's overlay, see [Area-Button](#area-button).

 #### Parameter